blend/awslogs/README.rst

 --------------------
 Most of the code is unchanged.
 This fork removes the STREAM_EXPRESSION argument and replaces it with a mandatory STREAM_PREFIX argument.
 The original fork finds log streams by fetching all log streams for a particular log group, and subsequently filtering on the optional STREAM_EXPRESSION argument.
 This operation can take minutes for log groups which contain a lot of streams (> 5000).
 This fork gets around this by forcing the user to specify a log stream prefix, which ultimately reduces the time needed to fech log streams to about a second (assuming that the prefix is well-chosen).

+There is also a new subcommand `query`, which allows the user to specify a 'query template' YAML file containing pre-specified filtering criteria.
+The intent of adding this subcommand was to alleviate some frustration in having to repeatedly type out common queries which only differ in the filter criteria (e.g. search for logs containing an arbitrary value for some field 'a').

+The `--watch` flag doesn't actually work (while it continuously fetches for logs matching the specified criteria, but the logs fetched are not the most recentl logs).

 Features
 --------